atteeela/web-tools/README.md

 ### Application Code (`app.py`)

 This application code show below and in [`app.py`](https://github.com/StackHut/web-tools/blob/master/app.py) forms the service entry-points exposed by the `web-tools` service, with the methods and parameters matching those described above and in the `api.idl`.
-This is standard [Python 3](http://www.python.org) code however there are a few important points to note around file handling and configuring the root directory.
+This is standard [Python 3](http://www.python.org) code; however, there are a few important points to note around file handling and configuring the root directory.

 ```python
 import stackhut